WHY POWER?

 Building on MPK technology benefits, the addition of power transforms by creating motion.
 With the harmonic drive motor, less energy is required which results in a more natural and efficient gait, and new functions such as powered lift for standing or ascending stairs.

-Would you like to learn more about the Power Leg, have a patient in mind, who could benefit from the Power Leg or have any questions?
+Would you like to learn more about the Power Knee, or have a patient in mind who could benefit from the addition of Power?

 Great, just fill out the form and we'll be in touch.